act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 #### Passed Example 3

-Heading marked up with `role="heading"` that describes the topic or purpose of its [section of the content][], with a default aria-level assigned.
+Heading marked up with `role="heading"` that describes the topic or purpose of the following [palpable content][], with a default aria-level assigned.

 ```html
 <html lang="en">